wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Leaves are *amazing* inventions.
 They perform photosynthesis which is the key to life on land and to the regulation of the earth's atmosphere.
 The key trade-off that leaves of land plants must solve is carbon capture via carbon dioxide reaching the chloroplasts versus water loss.
 When times are bad, stomata have an amazingly ability to limit the water loss from leaves.
 However, different species show different abilities to regulate water loss for a variety of reasons.

-One of these reasons is that even if stomata close as tightly as they can, they still lose a little water.
+One of these reasons is that even if stomata close as tightly as they can, they still lose a little water, and different species differ in this ability to shut their stomata tightly.
 The other reason is that different species waxy cuticles have different degrees of effectiveness.
 Some thick waxy leaves are very good at preventing water loss in adverse conditions.
 Other species have thin cuticles that continue to lose water in bad times.

 Essentially, although leaves are all constructed to a basic plan, they vary greatly in physiognomy, morphology and internal arrangement of tissues.
 Syndromes of modifications are often correlated with particular environments and are therefore interpreted as being of adaptive significance.

 In this practical we will look at leaves from plants from different environments and representing different leaf forms and life histories.
 We will also measure the ability of species to restrict water loss in very difficult times.

-The first task is to set up the data collection protocol for each group of 4 students.  **YOU WILL NEED TO UPLOAD YOUR DATA ON MOODLE AT THE END OF THE LAB.** So be careful about your record keeping for the lab.
-The task is to create a situation in which the leaves
+The first task is to set up the data collection protocol for each group of 4 students.

+**EACH MEMBER OF THE GROUP WILL NEED TO UPLOAD YOUR DATA ON MOODLE AT THE END OF THE LAB.**

+We will look at this as part of your participation mark for the course, so be careful about your record keeping for the lab.
+The task is to create a situation in which the leaves want to restrict their water loss, then we will measure the rate at which water is lost to the environment for two species.

-To measure the rate of water loss before and after stomatal closure as a group we will pick 3 leaves from each of our species.
+To measure the rate of water loss before and after stomatal closure as a group we will pick 3 leaves from each of our two species.
 Give each leaf a unique identifier that we will use for record keeping.
 We will then dry these leaves in the lab environment, weighing each leaf every five or so minutes on the balance.
-Divide up the person responsible for each measurement.  **Record 1) the mass, 2) the time 3) the leaf's unique identifier.
+Divide up the person responsible for each measurement.

+Record:

+1. the mass of the leaf

+2. the exact time of the measurement

+3. the leaf's unique identifier

+4. the species name

+5. your research group name.

+These will correspond to columns in the excel file that can be downloaded from Moodle.

 After the stomata completely shut, which takes a few minutes, there should be a linear slope for water loss vs. time and the slope of that line is a measure of rate of water loss based ont the stomatas' ability to limit water loss from the leaf.
 Try to predict the difference in slopes for the species that we have today.
+Think about what the units of water loss are.

-Once you've scheduled your data collection and divided up the task of collecting data among your group.
+Once you've organized and scheduled your data collection and divided up the task of collecting data among your group.
 Figure out when each member of the group can go and examine the digital slides and the plant families.

 Remember to: